 This is what most bakers use traditionally.
 They’re granular, range in color from light to dark brown, and give two rises in recipes.
 Active dry yeast should be proofed before use in recipes.

-Also known as bread machine yeast or rapid-rise or quick rise, this type of yeast was designed so that it could be added directly to the dry ingredients without having to go through proofing first.
-You CAN proof instant yeast, but you don’t have to.
+Also known as bread machine yeast, rapid-rise yeast, or quick-rise yeast, this type of yeast was designed so that it could be added directly to the dry ingredients without having to go through proofing first.
+You CAN prove instant yeast, but you don’t have to.

-Be sure to read the weight before you just open a new package and dump it in your recipe.
+Be sure to read the weight before you open a new package of baking yeast and dump it into your bowl.

 - However, in most cases, adding more yeast to a recipe won’t hurt it, and will actually help the rise a bit more.